hvleifsson/hvleifsson.github.io/syst_eng.md

 <br>
 # System Engineering

-*Putting together a system as a solution to a problem and then design, communicate, implement, manage and finally integrate the system into an organization. *
+*Putting together a system as a solution to a problem and then design, communicate, implement, manage and integrate the system into an organization. *

 ---